 - Road trips.
 Prioritize avoiding crowds.
 Pack snacks and water so you need to stop less.
 And for restaurant meals, choose drive-through or takeout rather than dining in.

-- Air travel.
-Wear your mask at all times.
-It should have two or more layers of breathable material, cover your nose and mouth completely, and fit snugly on the sides.
-For even more layers, you might want to wear two masks at once, as long as that doesn’t impair your breathing.
-Pack extra masks, disinfectant wipes, and hand sanitizer in a carry-on bag.
-At the airport, maintain 6 feet between yourself and others not traveling with you.
+- Public transit.
+Wear your mask at all times. it should have two or more layers of breathable material, cover your nose and mouth completely, and fit snugly on the sides.
+Pack extra masks and hand sanitizer for the trip.
+At an airport or any other transportation hub, maintain 6 feet between yourself and others not traveling with you.

 - Hotel stays.
 Use mobile check-in and contact-free payment, if possible.
-Wear a mask in the lobby and other common areas.
+Check the hotel's rules to find out if you need to wear a mask in the lobby and other common areas.

 Getting vaccinated doesn’t mean you can forget about the pandemic.
 But with precautions, you can enjoy your post-vaccine life.